Blue Dragon (TV series): Characters

 She is the best friend of Shu, a little girl expert in mechanics.
 She is good, sensitive, cautious but also easy to get angry (at least in the first season of the anime).
 Over the course of the story, she becomes close friends with both Bouquet and Jiro, who ends up feeling a great affection for her, because she reminds him of her younger sister.
 She is initially very jealous of the interactions between Shu and Bouquet, but will eventually cease to be.
 Kluke falls in love with Andropov, during the final episodes of the first season.
-Andropov is madly in love with her.